Beef Noodle Soup

 Beef noodle soup has become an important cultural diplomatic tool for Taiwan:

-Regional Characteristics and Famous Restaurant Culture
+Regional Characteristics and Famous Shop Culture

 Taipei Area

-Yongkang Street Commercial District:
+Yongkang Street District:

-- Pinchuan Lan Beef Noodles: Clear-stewed specialty
+- Pinchuan Lan Beef Noodle: Clear-stewed specialty

 Ximending Area: